 Core Menu Commitments

-- Serving dairy-free meals.
+Serving mostly dairy-free meals with some alternatives as-needed.
 Providing high-quality, grass-fed dairy products as a condiment and in the snack fridge.

-- Sourcing high-quality eggs, fish, meat & poultry.
-Serving only antibiotic and hormone-free, pasture-raised and/or wild-caught products.
+Sourcing high-quality eggs, meat, and poultry.
+Serving only antibiotic and hormone-free, pasture-raised products.